adamveld12/gamenight/satisfactory/README.md

 See [Configuration file reference](https://satisfactory.fandom.com/wiki/Dedicated_servers/Configuration_files)

-After the server is up, connect to it via Satisfactory's Server Manager and claim it, then follow the on screen prompts.
+After the server is up, connect to it via Satisfactory's in-game Server Manager and claim it, then follow the on screen prompts.

 ## Ports